zwawrzaszek/TEAM/readme.txt

 ---
 Due By Tuesday (2020-06-02)

-1. SRS Ideas.
+1. SRS Ideas work (add directly to text file).
 1.1.
 Propose at least 1 business requirement (SRS 3; please keep it to clear but concise bullet points as far as possible).
 1.2.
 Propose at least 1 functional requirement (SRS 4).
 1.3.
 Propose at least 1 non-functional requirement (SRS 5).
 1.3.
 Propose at least 1 interface requirement (SRS "6" (numbering is borked)).
 1.3.
 Propose at least 1 performance requirement (SRS "7").
-2. HLD Ideas work.
+2. HLD Ideas work (add directly to text file).
 2.1.
 Propose at least 1 design issue (HLD 2.2).
 2.2.
 Propose at least 1 security design detail (HLD 3.1).
 2.2.
 Propose at least 1 UI design detail (HLD 3.3).